 For those already on the National Mall, hop over to the US Capitol and you’ll see a nice patch of tulips blooming right in front ot the Capitol Building during spring time!
 This is the best time to get a photo of the US Capitol surrounded by tulips!
 The patch is not huge so it might not be ideal if you are looking for a field of tulips.

-Brookside Garden Tulips in Washington DC and Maryland
+Brookside Gardens Tulips in Washington DC and Maryland

-My favorite tulilp field in Washington DC is actually not a field at all but a garden, Brookside Garden to be exact.
-Just a little outside of Washington DC, in Wheaton Maryland, Brookside Garden is a lovely public garden that is completely free and has quite the showing of tulips.
+My favorite tulilp field in Washington DC is actually not a field at all but a garden, Brookside Gardens to be exact.
+Just a little outside of Washington DC, in Wheaton Maryland, Brookside Gardens is a lovely public garden that is completely free and has quite the showing of tulips.
 They were tall, lush, and full with a variety of colors.
 Strolling through the gardens was spectacular and definitely gave me that Holland feeling.
 And they have much much more than just tulips.
 There’s wisteria and azaleas as well and a little Japanese tea house.
 Brookside is also a popular wedding venue (I know because I looked at it as a possibility for my own wedding) so the gardens are always immaculately maintained.
-Brookside Garden is definitely the best place to see tulips in Washington DC.
+Brookside Gardens is definitely the best place to see tulips in Washington DC.